h-gianni/helix-web/docs/MVP-JTBD-user-flows-310125.md

 - **Steps**:
   1. Log in to the app.
   2. Review the overall performance of team members (Dashboard).
-  3. Rate a member’s performance on an initiative.
+  3. Rate a member’s performance on an activity.
   4. Give general written feedback.

 - **Pain Points**:
   - Forgetting to log performance data regularly.
-  - Difficulty finding specific members or initiatives.
+  - Difficulty finding specific members or activities.

 - **Emotions**:
   - Satisfaction when seeing progress.